-Kenya needs to conserve its wildlife since its considered be the cornerstone to its economy.
+Kenya needs to conserve its wildlife since it’s considered to be the cornerstone of its economy.
 Conservation of the wildlife in Kenya is a key growth to both the economy and GDP.
-This provides an excellent reason as to why Kenya should conserve its wildlife, flora and landscapes.
+This provides an excellent reason as to why Kenya should conserve its wildlife, flora, and landscapes.

-Kenya has a unique combination of the tourist attractions, diverse wildlife, landscapes and flora.
-History too recognizes Kenya to be a home to the early man.
+Kenya has a unique combination of the tourist attractions, diverse wildlife, landscapes, and flora.
+History too recognizes Kenya to be home to the early man.
 It is evident in its oldest towns such as Mombasa.

 Some of the things that makes Kenya unique include: